Ripo542/INSPIRE_longitudinal_MSM_AKI/docs/METHODS.md

 Treatment allocation models are fit using generalized estimating equations to estimate the probability of observed treatment conditional on lagged confounders (scripts/msm/31N_fit_treatment_models_weights.R).
 Inverse probability weights are constructed as the ratio of marginal to conditional treatment probabilities.

-Weights are accumulated across intervals to the procedure level.
+Interval-specific stabilized weights were accumulated across the intraoperative period to generate procedure-level weights.
 Weight truncation is applied and diagnostic assessment performed (scripts/msm/35R_weight_diagnostics.R).

 ## Outcome Modeling

-Outcome Modeling

 Weighted logistic regression models were fitted using stabilized inverse probability weights derived from the longitudinal treatment allocation models.
 Marginal predicted risks and absolute risk differences were estimated from the weighted models across cumulative intraoperative exposure levels.